thedevcraftz/thedevcraftz/README.md

 # Hi, I'm Aibek 👋

-## About Me
+## About

-I’m a Software Engineer with a passion for Web Development.
+Software Engineer with a passion for Web Development.

-## Skills
+## Skills 💼
 - **JavaScript**
 - **TypeScript**
 - **ReactJS**